 Online programs tend to be cheaper than their in-person counterparts as well, since colleges can save money on overhead costs.
 However, this isn’t always the case.
 You may find little or no difference in tuition costs between a college’s online/hybrid and in-person programs, especially as online education becomes more mainstream (which is good for online ed’s reputation but potentially bad for cost savings).

 You can complete the program faster

-Going through an online college degree program on your own, you may be able to finish more quickly than in a traditional program.
-This can be especially helpful to students who want to use online programs to complete a degree, since they may be able to take only the classes they need to graduate, rather than gen eds.
+You may be able to finish an online college degree more quickly than a traditional degree program.
+This can be especially helpful to students who want to use online programs to complete a degree they started elsewhere, since they may be able to take only the classes they need to graduate, rather than gen eds.
 It also puts you into the workforce that much sooner.

 You’ll be working with a driven group of peers

 It takes a lot of dedication, determination, and drive to earn a college degree online, so although attrition rates still seem to be higher among online classes, the students who do stick with them are the kind of people you want in your professional network.
 (That being said, it’s harder to network with your online peers; keep reading to learn more...)